MostlyEmre/MostlyEmre/README.md

 ## 👨‍💻 About

 I'm Emre <sup>**_Am + rae_**</sup> a product designer turned front end developer, and a digital archivist.
 I'm a Turkish Canadian; Originally from Istanbul, and based in Toronto.
-Currently, I'm travelling the world while working remote for a Vancouver-based agency.
+Currently, I'm working as a front end developer for a Vancouver-based agency.
 Find me on [Linkedin](https://www.linkedin.com/in/mostlyemre/).

 Visit my fast-as-lightning [website (https://emre.ca)](https://emre.ca) to learn more about me and my projects.